edwintcloud/avatarMate/docs/src/source/index.html.md

 ]
 ```

-This endpoint retrieves all avatars for current authorized user.
+This endpoint retrieves all avatars for the currently authorized user.

 ### HTTP Request